Strider-CD/strider/docs/guides/notifications/hipchat.md

 HipChat is used by many development teams due to its integration with other Atlassian products.
 If you still want to use Strider to run your builds and deployments, you can notify rooms about the statuses.

-Let’s look at the other posts in this extensive series about Strider.

----

-Outline

----

 ## Install Strider-HipChat Plugin

 The Strider ecosystem provides plugins to integrate with many services and also for HipChat.
 Sending notifications about build and deployment statuses requires you to install the [strider-hipchat](https://github.com/jfromaniello/strider-hipchat) plugin first.